Terms and Conditions

 Third party responsibility

-We may incur certain expenses your behalf, (for example, such items as court fees, counsel’s fees, search fees).
+We may incur certain expenses on your behalf, (for example, such items as court fees, counsel’s fees, search fees).
 You will have to pay those expenses or reimburse us for them in addition to our fees.
 VAT is payable on certain disbursements.

 Timing of bills